educationfutures/publii-diaeresis-updater/README.md

 - Only proceed with full updates once you have verified the changes are safe and appropriate for your site.

 **Use at your own risk.**

 ---

-## Example

-Before:

-> Cooperation and "coordination" are key to reevaluating our plans.

-After:

-> Coöperation and “coördination” are key to reëvaluating our plans.

----